-In simple terms: offline DE cannot be both duly protected against double spending and available to users at all times.
+In simple terms: offline DE cannot be both duly protected against multi-spending and available to users at all times.

 This is a fundamental issue for the concept of offline DE.
 Whether the Commission is unaware of the CAP theorem or has deliberately chosen to ignore it in the draft regulation remains unknown.
-However, the inherent incompatibility of the desirable CAP properties clearly makes cash a more reliable bearer-based payment instrument than offline DE, thereby undermining goal G7.
+However, the inherent incompatibility of the desirable CAP properties clearly makes cash a more reliable bearer-based payment instrument than offline DE, thereby undermining goal G8.
 Moreover, is is hard to see how goal G4 (enhance resilience of payments systems) can be achieved with a currency whose offline version is either sometimes not available or vulnerable to fraud (or both).

 Lawmakers might conclude from this insight that consistency and availability should take precedence over partition tolerance.
-This would imply abandoning the offline DE entirely or limiting it to a backup payment solution for emergency situations in which online DE or other forms of online payments are unavailable or insecure.
+This would imply abandoning the offline DE entirely, thereby reducing the overall system complexity as only one DE (online) would remain, or limiting offline DE to a backup payment solution for emergency situations in which online DE or other forms of online payments are unavailable or insecure.